 A skin rash should be reported immediately to your doctor.

 Some anti-epileptic drugs can interact with other medications, e.g. the contraceptive pill.
-Speak to your doctor or nurse about this and see our Treatment guide for more information.
+Speak to your doctor or nurse about this and see our Diagnosis and Treatment section for more information.

 Our Woman's guide to epilepsy contains information on issues specific to women with epilepsy.